Skip to main content

 Water Damage Restoration Certification in California

 Earn your Water Damage Restoration (WDR) certification in California through a fully online, self-paced NISCR course that issues a same-day certificate.
 From atmospheric-river flooding across the Bay Area to burst pipes in aging Los Angeles and Central Valley homes, water-loss work is a year-round trade statewide.
-This keyword-rich water damage restoration training prepares you to respond to extraction, structural drying, and moisture mapping jobs across California.
+This water damage restoration training prepares you to respond to extraction, structural drying, and moisture mapping jobs across California.

 100% online & self-paced — your certificate the same day, anywhere in California.